-An Objective Approach to Dividing Startup Equity
+An Objective Approach to Dividing Equity

 Founders have a laundry list of important decisions to make about their new business.
-Not to be overlooked is division of startup equity.
+Not to be overlooked is division of equity.

-How founders decide to divide the equity at the beginning of the startup will have long term consequences for the success of the venture.
+How founders decide to divide the equity at the beginning of the business will have long term consequences for the success of the venture.
 Often, founders lack an objective method to distribute equity.
 Instead, they shoot from the hip and arrive at an allocation that they think makes sense, but that doesn’t have a mathematical or fiscal justification.

 Equity division should be approached systematically, so the founders can discuss it rationally and arrive at a good and fair balance.
 Objectivity avoids any lingering bitterness or resentment for an “unfair” equity allocation later.